paulbranchaud/mica-doc/web-user-guide/data-access-request.rst

 Amendments
 ~~~~~~~~~~

-Once a data access request is approved, researchers can apply for amendments.
+Researchers can submit amendments to request changes (e.g. additional data, new research collaborators) to a pre-approved data access request.

 Comments
 ~~~~~~~~

-At any step, the user and the data access officer can add comments in order to collaborate.
+To enhance the collaboration between users and data access officer, each member can add a comment to a data access request.
+Mica can be configured to send email notifications when a comment is added or updated.

 Private Comments
 ~~~~~~~~~~~~~~~~

-This section is only available to administrators, data access officers and users or groups with *Give access to the private comments section* see :ref:`data access request permissions <dar-permissions>`.
+Administrators, data access officers and users with proper permissions (see :ref:`data access request permissions <dar-permissions>`) can add private comments while processing a data access request or an amendment.

+.. _dar-history:

 History
 ~~~~~~~

-A *history* of all actions performed on the request is kept to track its status.
-In addition, administrators and data access officers can add custom action logs.
-These action logs are either :ref:`pre-defined <dar-predefined-action-logs>` or free text along with a date.
-Users or groups with *Apply the same permission to associated action logs* can only view these action logs.
+A list of all status changes of a data access request and its amendments.
+In addition, administrators and data access officers can log actions that they have taken while processing a request or an amendment.
+These actions are either :ref:`pre-defined <dar-predefined-action-logs>` or free text.
+Only users or groups with proper permissions (see :ref:`data access request permissions <dar-permissions>`) can view action logs.